CABG Abroad: A Detailed Manual for Medical Tourists

 The Progression of Coronary Artery Disease

 Coronary artery disease (CAD) often leads to narrowing and blockage of the arteries, which can significantly affect the blood supply to the heart muscle.
-While medication and lifestyle changes may manage early stages of CAD, advanced cases may necessitate surgical intervention.
+While medication and lifestyle changes may manage early stages of CAD, advanced cases may require surgical intervention.

 The CABG Solution